diyuanqiu/Software-Architecture/README.md

 ## Context

 Requests is a simple, yet elegant, HTTP library written in Python that allows you to send HTTP/1.1 requests extremely easily.
 It is one of the most downloaded Python packages.
+Requests officially supports Python 3.7+, and runs great on PyPy.

 ## Features